Resourceful Futures

 Providing for human needs in ways that sustainably manage finite resources and recover value from rather than lose materials into the environment.

-The Resources challenge area explores the importance of providing for human needs and regenerating nature by sustainably managing both renewable and finite resources, and recovering value rather than wasting energy, materials and water.
+The Resourceful Futures challenge area explores the importance of providing for human needs and regenerating nature by sustainably managing both renewable and finite resources, and recovering value rather than wasting energy, materials and water.
 The magnitude of the threats of not achieving the Resourceful Futures objectives is significant enough to consider it an independent challenge, but is clearly interlinked with the rest of the challenges of Sustainable Futures.
 The smart management of resources implies a systemic vision and is crucial to becoming resilient, tackling climate change and achieving healthy and inclusive futures.

 - Economy: Economic aspects related to Resourceful Futures (Co-leads: Professor Jonathan Pinkse and Dr Claudia Henninger)